Pair charged with felonies

 FAIRMONT — A Fairmont man and woman are facing felony charges in Martin County.

-In addition, both face a charge of wrongfully obtaining assistance by theft, which carries a maximum penalty of five years in prison and a $10,000 fine.
+In addition, Thate has been charged with drug possession in the fifth degree, which carries a maximum penalty of five years in prison and a $10,000 fine.

 According to the complaint:

 On April 29, a Fairmont police officer initiated a traffic stop based on the driver’s suspicious driving conduct.
 As the officer approached the car, he observed that the driver had his phone on speaker and heard him tell someone named “Levi” that he was getting stopped “right by his house.”
 The driver was asking “Levi” to come get the truck.